-We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 30 June 2023, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and comply with the requirements of the Mauritius Companies Act 2001 and the Financial Reporting Act 2004.
+Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the Company in accordance with the International Ethics Standard Board for Accountants' Code of Ethics for Professional Accountants (including International Independence Standards) (the "IESBA Code"), and we have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.